quocdat32461997/quocdat32461997/README.md

 ### Hi there, this is datishere 👋

-🔭 Currently, I
+🔭 Currently,
- * am a Master student in Computer Science - Intelligent System at Uni. of Texas at Dallas, graduation exp.
+ * I am a Master student in Computer Science - Intelligent System at Uni. of Texas at Dallas, graduation exp.
 May 2022
- * am super interested in Deep Learning & NLP (language understanding, text generation), and Unsupervised Learning.
+ * My research interests: Deep Learning, Language Modeling, and Unsupervised Learning.
+ * Research topics: Machine Translation and its application for Grammatical Error Correction (GEC) and Paraphrasing

 ![quocdat32461997's github stats](https://github-readme-stats.vercel.app/api?username=quocdat32461997&show_icons=true&theme=radical&count_private=true)